 Total overall learning time: 55-60 minutes.

-Now included, students working towards B2 levels (e.g. Cambridge First Certificate) can opt to use this asynchronous task for Writing Part 1 or 2 examination practice tasks and offline review/marking, once every four lessons.
+Students working towards B2 level+ (e.g. Cambridge First Certificate) can use this asynchronous task for Writing Part 1 or 2 practice with offline review/marking once every four lessons.

-Extra: written work tuition and offline marking service for C1 and C2 examinations (Cambridge Advanced/Proficiency levels and similar).
+Written work tuition and offline marking service is also available for C1 and C2 examinations (Cambridge Advanced/Proficiency levels and similar).

 What are your views?